A woman holding her abdomen in pain, representing the global crisis of menstrual pain and the need for better medical research

 • Symptoms: Irregular cycles, ovarian pain, acne, metabolic issues.

-• What Science Says: PCOS is often only treated with hormonal birth control, ignoring the underlying hormonal imbalances.
+• What Science Says: PCOS/PMOS is often only treated with hormonal birth control, ignoring the underlying hormonal imbalances.

 • Best Herbal Support: Vitex, Licorice Root, Cinnamon.